About Kaytee Products Incorporated

 The company relies on a domestic sales network to promote its proprietary brands to thousands of independent specialty stores.

-Cash at the end of 2018 was $482 million, up $450 million from the prior year.
-Cash from operations was stable at $114 million year-to-year while investing activities used $139 million, primarily to acquire businesses.
-Financing activities, however, provided about $475 million due to about $300 million in debt issued in 2018.
-In 2017, financing activities used about $10 million, mainly for stock buybacks.
+Cash at the end of 2019 was $497.7 million, up from $482.1 million the prior year.
+Cash provided by operations was $205.0 million while investing activities used $76.2 million, primarily to acquire businesses.
+Financing activities used another $110.8 million.

 Central Garden & Pet is no stranger to acquisitions having purchased more than 40 companies over its lifespan.
+In 2019 it acquired Iowa-based C&S Products (bird food) and the remaining stake in Michigan-based Arden Companies (outdoor cushions and pillows).
 In 2018, it bought General Pet Supply, based in Milwaukee, Wisconsin, and Bell Nursery, which operates in the mid-Atlantic region.

 Because a significant portion of its revenue comes from a handful of retailers, the company views customer relationships as a key performance indicator.
 In 2018, it received awards from Lowe's, Petco, and Pet Valu for products and service.